In the first part of this article we went through four common problems that keep occuring in mixdowns and discussed the solutions to tackle them.

 I hope these tips provide useful to you.
 The issues are certainly something I encounter a lot.

 It’s mastering engineer’s job to resolve things like these the best he can.
-However the more problems you can eliminate in the production stage, the more the mastering engineer can concentrate on polishing an already refined mixdown.
+But there’s only so much that can be done at that stage.
+The more problems you can eliminate in the production stage, the more the mastering engineer can concentrate on polishing an already refined mixdown.
 This is when the music truly starts to shine.

 What kind of problems have you encountered when mixing/mastering?
 Anything you would like to read about?
 Post your comments.